MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Indiv-adopt-get-started.md

 **Diagnose problem:** This section guides you through a qualitative and a quantitative diagnosis using MyAnalytics.
 It helps you identify your specific behavior-change objective and the root causes of your collaboration problem.

-**Set Goals:** This section provides guidance on how to properly set a goal to address your problem.
+**Set goals:** This section provides guidance on how to properly set a goal to address your problem.
 It includes defining your purpose and selecting the best metric to support your behavior-change objective.

-**Develop New Habits:** This step helps you select behaviors to achieve your goal, provides a framework for turning behaviors into habits, and deepens your knowledge of how to use MyAnalytics in the habit-formation process.
+**Develop new habits:** This step helps you select behaviors to achieve your goal, provides a framework for turning behaviors into habits, and deepens your knowledge of how to use MyAnalytics in the habit-formation process.
 The key documents you will use in this step are: Learning Modules, Habit-Change Method, and Habit-Change Playbooks.

+**Sustain change:** [NEW TEXT HERE].

 Before you dive in, please take some time to learn more about MyAnalytics: